strykeforce/classroom/src/swerve/swerve-software.md

 ---

-Sometimes after calculating wheel velocity vectors, the requested speed may be above the maximum attainable speed for the swerve module drive motor.
+Sometimes after calculating wheel velocity vectors, the requested speed may be above the maximum attainable speed for the swerve module drive motor and need to be [normalized](#normalize-wheel-speeds).

 To fix this issue, `SwerveDriveKinematics` has a `normalizeWheelSpeeds​` static method.